Kentucky Radiology Error Attorneys

 Failure to properly diagnose a patient, or when a physician misdiagnoses a patient, as a result of a radiology error, can cause a patient catastrophic injuries.
-The Kentucky medical malpractice attorneys at Wilt & Associates, PLLC, want to help.
+The Kentucky medical malpractice attorneys at Wilt Injury Lawyers, want to help.
 Our years of experience and extensive network of resources and expert witnesses makes us the right choice when you need strong legal advocates on your side.
 We are ready to help with even the most complex malpractice case.
 Contact us in Lexington or Louisville today.

 How can we help today?